Vishrutkev/PixelBlur/README.md

 ![image](https://github.com/Vishrutkev/PixelBlur/assets/98125025/b9756385-b70a-418c-914b-f88c1141d56f)

-After clicking the button the image will be processed and resulting image will show on the right-side.
+After clicking the button the image will be processed and resulting image will show on the right-side as ashown above.

 ## Contributing
 Contributions to this project are welcome.
 If you have any suggestions, bug reports, or feature requests, please submit them as issues on the GitHub repository.